yauheniya-ai/rl-dashboard/README.md

 ## Credit

-The 3D model is titled ["Low Poly Table Tennis"](https://sketchfab.com/3d-models/low-poly-table-tennis-5daf236766f74e71a4c4375032a76b70) by [Xorshift](https://sketchfab.com/Xorshift) licensed under [CC-BY-4.0](http://creativecommons.org/licenses/by/4.0/)
+The 3D model of the Table Tennis titled ["Low Poly Table Tennis"](https://sketchfab.com/3d-models/low-poly-table-tennis-5daf236766f74e71a4c4375032a76b70) is the work by [Xorshift](https://sketchfab.com/Xorshift) licensed under [CC-BY-4.0](http://creativecommons.org/licenses/by/4.0/)